code-blooded/autocomplete/README.md

 and could be used if the size of your dictionary is not huge.

 The 'optimised' implementation implements a trie for faster result fetch and is recommended when the size of your dictionary is huge.

+There is also a file 'generate.js' which helps in creating artificial data for testing.